 Located in the heart of campus, the Student Activity Center offers a classy, comfortable atmosphere for studying, dining, lounging, and visiting with classmates and instructors.
-Meals and snacks may be obtained in the cafeteria between 7 a.m. - 3 p.m., Monday through Friday.
+Meals and snacks may be obtained in the Food Court, Monday through Friday (see page 193 for specific hours).
 Vending machines are also available.